fmbot-discord/docs/docs/commands/whoknows.md

 ### What it does:

-- Indexes users all-time 4000 top artists, top 5000 albums and top 8000 tracks.
-This only has to be done once for every user.
 - Stores what registered .fmbot users are in your server for other server-wide commands.
+- Index stores users their all-time 4000 top artists, top 5000 albums and top 6000 tracks (only tracks with a playcount of 3 or higher) of users were this has not been done before.

 ### When to use:

-- To store what .fmbot users are in your server.
+- To reset the storage what .fmbot users are in your server.
 - To index users that have never been indexed before.

 ### Things to note:

-- If it is your first time doing this, it can take a long time and some commands might have an incomplete output till then (i.e. missing users).
 - If a user sets their username, they also get indexed and added to your server.
 - You don't have to do this all the time anymore, just once at the start of your server or when members are missing.
 - This command will eventually be phased out due to all this being done automatically.